bradchristie/taminations-flutter/assets/b1/promenade.md

 ### Dance action

-Wrong Way Promenade is just like Promenade, except dancers go clockwise (i.e., in the opposite direction of Promenade).
+Wrong Way Promenade is just like Promenade, except dancers go clockwise (that is, in the opposite direction of Promenade).
 However, when starting from a Right And Left Grand Circle with genders as described in the starting formation above, the necessary adjustment, like for Promenade, involves the women turning around as the men step forward, but the men must step to the outside to form normal couples.

 ### Ending formations

-Squared Set (e.g., Wrong Way Promenade Home), Wrong Way Promenade (e.g., Wrong Way Promenade, Keep Walking), or couples facing in on the outside of the set (e.g., Sides Wrong Way Promenade 3/4; Heads Square Thru 3).
+Squared Set (for example, Wrong Way Promenade Home), Wrong Way Promenade (for example, Wrong Way Promenade, Keep Walking), or couples facing in on the outside of the set (for example, Sides Wrong Way Promenade 3/4; Heads Square Thru 3).

 ### Timing